-If you are unable to attend please contact M. Dee Stewart, director.
-Click on "Contact Us" in the left menu for Professor Stewart's contact information.
+If you are unable to attend please contact Tom Walsh or Marietta Simpson.
+Click on "Contact Us" in the left menu for their contact information.

-Dorm fees will be 100% refunded up to one month prior to first day of CAP I and II.
+Dorm fees will be 100% refunded up to one month prior to first day of CAP.

-Refund on tuition and activity fees, minus a $200.00 cancellation charge will be given to CAP I and CAP II students if they withdraw from the program prior to the start of the workshop.
+Refund on tuition and activity fees, minus a $200.00 cancellation charge will be given to CAP students if they withdraw from the program prior to the start of the workshop.

 Refunds are not guaranteed after the workshop has begun and will be considered on a case-by-case basis.

 Refunds do not include the non-refundable application fee.

 If an application is received and all spaces have been filled, then the applicant will be notified and placed on a wait-list.

 No fees will be processed until a space becomes available.
 Therefore there is no charge for being wait-listed.